Medication Search: Zeposia

 Stopping this medication: Ozanimod works while it is being taken properly.
 Because it stays in the body for a long period of time, you may experience the benefit of having taken ozanimod for several weeks after stopping.
 After that, symptoms of MS may return and be more severe than before starting to take this medication.
 Speak to your doctor before stopping this medication.

 Vaccines: Talk to your doctor to determine whether you need any vaccines before starting treatment.
+Your doctor may recommend that you be vaccinated against human papilloma virus (HPV) prior to starting treatment with ozanimod.
 During and for up to 3 months after stopping treatment you should avoid any vaccines containing live viruses.

 Pregnancy: This medication may cause harm to an unborn fetus and should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
 Women who could become pregnant who are taking ozanimod should use an effective method of birth control (e.g., birth control pill, condoms) during treatment, and for 3 months after stopping treatment with ozanimod.